knaidoo29/magpie/docs/source/index.rst

 Version History
 ===============

-**Version 0.0**:
+* **Version 0.2**:
+    * Restructured layout and the incorporation of documentation and unit testing for eventual first release.

-  * Randoms in a variety of coordinate systems: cartesian, polar, spherical and from an input PDF/CDF.
+    * Randoms in a variety of coordinate systems: cartesian, polar, spherical and from an input PDF/CDF and subsampling and stochastic weights.
+    * Cartesian coordinate remapping in 1D, 2D and 3D.
+* **Version 0.1**:
+    * Coordinate transformations between cartesian, polar and spherical polar coordinates.
+    * Rebinning in 1D (computed exactly), in 2D and 3D via monte-carlo weighted remapping and a dense mesh.

-  * Remapping procedures in 1D (exact and analytical), 2D (monte-carlo and grid based methods) for cartesian, polar and the surface of a sphere and lastly in 3D (monte-carlo and grid based methods) cartesian and spherical polar coordinates.
+    * Randoms in cartesian, polar and sphercal polar coordinates.
+    * Rotation transformations.
+    * Polar coordinate utilities and integration for polar grid to radial profiles.

-  * Plotting routines.
+    * Plotting routine for orthographic projection of unit sphere data.